top of page

 Payment is required by date of close of entries, to be included in the start order.

-• £16 per seat
+• £19 per seat

-Payment by bank transfer or BROE2 (see BROE2 for details).
+Payment by BROE2.
 No cheques please.

 Cancellation policy: